How can you make use of HRMI data to improve people’s lives? Here are some ideas.

 A peer-reviewed article on HRMI was published in the Journal of Human Rights.

-A second (more technical) article is forthcoming in the Journal of Peace Research.
+A second (more technical) article was published in the Journal of Peace Research.

 Independent Research Association of New Zealand (IRANZ) publicised our 2019 data on their website.